-Last Saturday, we joined a guided tour in the Japanese Garden at Kibbutz Hephzibah.
-You might be guessing what a traditional Japanese Garden has to do with Kibbutz Hephzibah.
-Well, the Japanese Makuya religious movement founded this small and well-kept garden.
+Last Saturday, we joined a guided tour of the Japanese garden at Kibbutz Hephzibah.
+Why is there a Japanese garden in a Kibbutz?
+The Japanese Makuya religious movement founded this small and well-kept garden.

 Note: Japanese Garden at Kibbutz Hephzibah is a private garden, and you can visit it only by pre-booking a tour.
 See contact details below.

 5 Common Cat Behaviours And What They Mean